Notice of Privacy Practices

 - Exception in emergencies or public health need;

-- Exception if information does not identity.
+- Exception if information does not identify.
 Information is no longer considered PHI if identifiable information has been removed.

 How to Access PHI